guimauvedigital/kaccelero/messaging-amqp/README.md

-# jobs-rabbitmq
+# messaging-amqp

-RabbitMQ implementation of a job queue.
+AMQP/RabbitMQ implementation of a messaging queue service.

 ## Installation